Thoughts from the world of passionate filmmaking

 when we opened in 2006, and since then, it has been honed to both a science and an art.

 Our process is academic and we worked hard on developing a system that was fair to every type of submitter,

-actually do enjoy the healthy debates on the projects.
+complaints.
+Plus, we actually do enjoy the healthy debates on the

-year of the festival is a very humbling experience
+Each year of the festival is a very humbling

 because of our clients – the filmmakers and the screenwriters.